Jumbuck

-Jumbuck is an Australian term for a male sheep, and is featured in Banjo Paterson's poem "Waltzing Matilda".
+Jumbuck is an Australian term of Aboriginal origin for a male sheep, and is featured in Banjo Paterson's poem "Waltzing Matilda".

 Terminology

 The word may come from a Gamilaraay (Indigenous Australian) word, dhimba, of unknown meaning.

 A different etymology was offered by Edward Morris in 1898: "Jumbuck is aboriginal pidgin-English for sheep.
 Often used in the bush.
 The origin of this word was long unknown.
 It is thus explained by Mr. Meston, in the Sydney Bulletin, April 18, 1896: The word jumbuck for sheep appears originally as jimba, jombock, dombock, and dumbog.
 In each case it meant the white mist preceding a shower, to which a flock of sheep bore a strong resemblance.
 It seemed the only thing the aboriginal mind could compare it to."

-In an account of "The Murray Expedition", published in the Southern Australian on 6 July 1841, the following passage occurs:
+In an account of a police expedition in 1841 to capture Maraura people from the region west of the junction of the Murray and Darling rivers, the following passage occurs: